Insurance Claim Denial Lawyer in Fort Lauderdale, Florida

 Why Are Insurance Claims Denied?

-Individuals often make ann insurance claim in the days and weeks after thier loss occured.
+Individuals often make an insurance claim in the days and weeks after their loss occurred.
 It can be confusing and frightening to learn that your insurance claim has been denied.
 If it is a property claim, in many instances, you are left without a working bathroom or functional kitchen (depending on where the damage is and how it occurred) and have nowhere to live until the repairs are made.
 Even individuals who regularly pay their insurance premiums, have good coverage and have never made a claim, may face improper insurance claim denials or underpaid insurance claims..
 If you believe your insurance claim has been wrongly denied or you have not been paid a sufficient amount to cover your loss, you need an insurance claim denial lawyer fighting on your side.
 Here are some reasons why insurance claims sometimes get denied.

 Your Actions Lead to the Cancellation of the Policy: It is important to know the conditions of your insurance policy.
 At Leader, Leader & Zucker, PLLC we handle most types of insurance claims including, long-term care, life insurance, disability insurance, AFLAC, other areas and most common, your home property insurance.
 Although there are some areas of auto claims that are more challenging to assist with such as under insured (also known as uninsured) motorist coverage which does not allow for attorney fees to be collected on your behalf, we have successfully helped many clients with auto related claims.